-As a student in our full-time, thesis-based MS program, you will join a tight-knit, dynamic community of researchers dedicated to advancing the understanding of living organisms and their molecular underpinnings.
+As a student in our full-time, thesis-based master’s in biology and biotechnology program, you will join a tight-knit, dynamic community of researchers dedicated to advancing the understanding of living organisms and their molecular underpinnings.
 You will make your own discoveries as you explore areas of interest, and gain essential laboratory training, in our cutting-edge research facilities.

 For a more robust program with additional research opportunities, consider WPI’s PhD degree program in Biology and Biotechnology.

-You will work closely with a faculty mentor to develop a plan of study and research that matches your interests and career goals.
+When you pursue a master’s in biology and biotechnology, you’ll work closely with a faculty mentor to develop a targeted academic plan that matches your interests and career goals.
 Students typically divide their time among research, courses, and seminars.
 Core courses cover advanced topics in biology and biotechnology, as well as professional training in areas including grant writing, presentation skills, experimental design, and ethics within the life sciences.